-The Cambridge International Events calendar (www.cambridgeinternational.org/events) on our public website has a list of upcoming training events.
+The Cambridge Events calendar (www.cambridgeinternational.org/events) on our public website has a list of upcoming training events.
 You can also register for these courses on the site.
 These include:

-- online self-study and tutor-led courses; the tutor-led courses are highly recommended to help you improve your teaching skills - face-to-face courses; held at venues all over the world at different times throughout the year; these enable you to meet up with other teachers, and also to interact directly with a trainer from Cambridge.
+- online self-study and tutor-led courses; the tutor-led courses are highly recommended to help you improve your teaching skills these are available at Introductory level for new teachers and Extension level for those who have been teaching for around a year - face-to-face courses; held at venues all over the world at different times throughout the year; these enable you to meet up with other teachers, and also to interact directly with a trainer from Cambridge.

-In addition, Cambridge International runs professional development courses for teachers who want to develop their thinking and practice.
+In addition, Cambridge runs professional development courses for teachers who want to develop their thinking and practice.
 These include a range of Cambridge International Certificate and Diploma level programmes in: